-Formula 1 has missed Montreal during the Canadian Grand Prix’s COVID-enforced three-year absence.
+Formula 1 missed Montreal during the Canadian Grand Prix’s COVID-enforced three-year absence, which ended last year.

 Not just because of the atmosphere at this popular race either, but because this is a track where odd things happen.